socketry/utopia/context/middleware.md

 ## Redirection

-The {ruby Utopia::Redirection} middleware is used for redirecting requests based on patterns and status codes.
+The {ruby Utopia::Redirection} middleware is used for redirecting requests based on paths.

 ~~~ ruby
 use Utopia::Redirection do |redirects|